 - 3.1 A team comprises four athletes each riding the same horse throughout the competition.
-All members of each team must take part in the first round, except as stated in paragraph 4.2 below and in paragraph 8.2. - 3.2 If a team, comprising four athletes, cannot improve it's placing in the first or second round after its third athlete has completed his course, the fourth athlete may be withdrawn. - 3.3 When a team can only provide three athletes and three horses, its Chef d'Equipe must start his three athletes and horses;

-3.4 In the event of an accident or illness to a athlete and/or horse, between the submission of the declaration and one hour before the start of the competition, the athlete and/or horse may on production of a certificate from an officially recognised medical doctor and/or with the permission of the Veterinary Commission and after approval by the Ground Jury be replaced by another athlete and/or horse entered.
+All members of each team must take part in the first round, except as stated in 3.2 below. - 3.2 If a team, comprising four athletes, cannot improve it's placing in the first or second round after its third athlete has completed his course, the fourth athlete may be withdrawn. - 3.3 When a team can only provide three athletes and three horses, its Chef d'Equipe must start his three athletes and horses; - 3.4 In the event of an accident or illness to a athlete and/or horse, between the submission of the declaration and one hour before the start of the competition, the athlete and/or horse may on production of a certificate from an officially recognised medical doctor and/or with the permission of the Veterinary Commission and after approval by the Ground Jury be replaced by another athlete and/or horse entered.
 In the event of substitution, the starting order remains unchanged.